saeeeeru/github.io-source/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Yamamuro Saeru is Data Engineer at Softbank Corp, and a master of data mining at the Sakurai Lab of Kumamoto University.
+My research interests include
+analysis and visualization of spatiotemporal data, sports tracking and event data.
+And I'm studying management and leadership at Softbank Academia in order to create new business (Sports, Education).